vida-co/auth0-go/README.md

 	return nil, fmt.Errorf("square/go-jose: parse error, got '%s' and '%s'", err0, err1) }
-// Create a configuration with the Auth0 information
+// Create a configuration with the Auth0 information secret, _ := LoadPublicKey(sharedKey)
-// If you're secret is not base64 encoded, provide your key as a string secret, _ := LoadPublicKey(sharedKey) secretProvider := auth0.NewKeyProvider(secret)
+secretProvider := auth0.NewKeyProvider(secret)
 audience := os.Getenv("AUTH0_CLIENT_ID")